-The 684-passenger Regatta cruise ship of Oceania Cruises is marketed as a "premium" ship, but it includes many features such as excellent service and cuisine normally expected only on "luxury" lines.
+The 684-passenger Regatta cruise ship of Oceania Cruises is marketed as a "premium" ship, but it includes many features that are normally only found on "luxury" lines.
 Therefore, the Regatta is a good value for cruise travelers who enjoy something extra for their vacation dollar.

 Although the ship's atmosphere is comfortable and casual, the ship interiors are elegant and stunning.
 The Grand Staircase leading from Reception to the Upper Hall is reminiscent of those seen in some of the grand mansions of the Old South.
 The ship's decor has a lot of rich, dark wood paneling, Oriental carpets, and heavy draperies.

 Oceania Cruises is primarily a destination-oriented cruise line.
 Its mid-sized ships can visit ports inaccessible to larger ships, and it features many longer itineraries or those designed for multiple segments.
 As a mid-sized ship, the Regatta is large enough to feature multiple dining venues and spacious interiors but small enough to avoid the crowds and lines many travelers dislike on big ships.
 However, like most smaller ships, the Regatta does not offer as many onboard activities or the varied entertainment options seen on larger ships.

 The Regatta has services from Miami, San Francisco, and Seattle to Vancouver, Papeete, Sydney, Tahiti, and the Caribbean.

 The Regatta has six types of cabins and suites, with multiple price-level categories depending on the deck, location, or amenities.
 All the accommodations have private baths and good storage, and some are connected to others.